Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Producers* → defines which topic/partition a given record/message should be published to.
 - *Consumers* → entities that process records/messages.

-The service is sized and offered per worker.
-Each worker consists of an Apache Kafka cluster on a 26-core 2.70 GHz physical processor with a 1:2 virtualization ratio.

 The service offers the following advantages:

 - *Faster time-to-market* → New applications can be integrated rapidly via events, accelerating the development of new products and features.